stefanGT44/Student-Web-Service/README.md

 Some functionalities are available for all users, such as:
 * Login (simulation - checking if a user exists in the database by the provided username)
 * Preview of the class schedule of the current active semester
-* Preview of the bulletin board and download attachments
+* Preview of the bulletin board and downloading attachments
 * Logout

 Administrators and secretaries: